The Seahawks’ draft should be judged by more than just the 3 picks they made

 But that doesn’t mean the Seahawks’ draft picks failed to set this team up for the long haul.
 It’s just that they didn’t use those draft picks on, you know … the draft.

-Wednesday, Seattle coach Pete Carroll said that his team had already hit pay dirt with their first-round pick when it traded it to the Jets for safety Jamal Adams last July.
+Wednesday, Seahawks coach Pete Carroll said that his team had already hit pay dirt with their first-round pick when it traded it to the Jets for safety Jamal Adams last July.
 The expectation is that the three-time Pro Bowler will sign a long-term extension with the club.

 Friday, after selecting D’Wayne Eskridge late in the second round, Seahawks general manager John Schneider said he’d spend much of Saturday (rounds 4-7) thinking about guard Gabe Jackson and Pro Bowl defensive end Carlos Dunlap, both of whom came to Seattle in exchange for draft picks.